clubmeetup/club-meetup/index.md

 The problem: UH Manoa has over 200 Registered Independent Organizations, plus many more that do not have this “official” status but are nonetheless active organizations.
 Unfortunately, there is no easy way for students to learn (a) what student clubs (both registered and unregistered) exist, what they do, and how to get further involved.

-The solution: The Club Meetup application will provide a centralized directory for UH Manoa student clubs.
+The solution: The Club Up application will provide a centralized directory for UH Manoa student clubs.
 UH Manoa students can login to browse a well organized directory of all current student clubs, with brief descriptions, meeting times and locations, URLs to their websites (if any), contact information for officers, and a few select photos.

 ## Deployment
 Club Up app can be reached [here](http://147.182.236.131/)